kaeporagaebora/Dodonpachi-Daioujou-QoL-Codes-and-Documentation/README.md

 "Black label, newer" is the version of the game where the UI will shake when a boss explodes.
 The codes and disssembly probably won't apply to any other version of the game.
 The .xml file is for MAME and the .ini file is for FBNeo.
 FBNeo is recommended for better audio emulation.

 All codes apply to player 1 only.

+For Mame: Place ddpdojblk.xml in the 'cheat' folder in Mame's directory

+For FBNeo: Place ddpdojblk.ini in support > cheats in FBNeo's directory

 ## Recommended Codes
 ### Loop 2 Chain Timer for Loop 1